UAE Lottery announces first ever millionaire as winning numbers revealed

 UAE launched its first and only regulated lottery with a Dh100-million jackpot last month

-One person won Dh1 million in the first fortnightly UAE Lottery draw for 2025.
+One person became the first-ever millionaire in the UAE Lottery, winning Dh1 million as the winning numbers were revealed for the first draw of 2025.
 The draw, which took place on Saturday, January 11, also saw over 11,000 winners walk away with prizes.

 The winning numbers for this draw were 2, 15, 31, 6, 27, 11, and 3.
 While the numbers in the 'Days' section don’t need to be in exact order to win the Dh100-million jackpot, the number in the 'Month' section, which was 3 this week, must be matched correctly.